cobrateam/splinter/docs/keyboard.rst

 .. note:: Input detection is limited to the page.
 You cannot control the browser or your operating system directly using the keyboard.

+The keyboard interface is generally used to trigger modifier keys.
+For text input, using the keyboard is not recommended.
+Instead, use the :func:`element.fill() <splinter.driver.ElementAPI.fill>` method.

-.. note:: The control modifier key is different across operating systems. e.g.: macOS uses `Command` and Windows & Linux use `Control`.
+.. note:: The control modifier key is different across operating systems. e.g.: macOS uses `COMMAND` and Windows & Linux use `CONTROL`.
-  If you need a cross-platform solution, `CTRL` can be used and will be resolved for you.
+  For a cross-platform solution, `CTRL` can be used and will be resolved for you.

 Actions